Lessercomputer/Nursery/README-en.md

 # Nursery
-**Nursery** is an embeddable object-oriented database (OODB) framework for Cocoa
+**Nursery** is an embeddable object-oriented database (OODB) framework for Cocoa I am posting a series of articles on [Qiita](https://qiita.com/lily-bud) that introduce the basic usage of Nursery.(Japanese)

 ## Licence
 **Nursery** is published under the zlib license